Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Experimental Evaluation

-The implementation was carried out using the Python programming language 3.0 (\citet{Python}) and Tensorflow library 2.0 (\citet{Tensorflow}), with computational resources provided by a Tesla GPU with 32GB of memory.
-The signals were processed into spectrograms using Continuous Wavelet Transform (CWT) (\citet{cwt}), based on Fourier transforms, as shown in Figure \ref{fig:cwt}.
-Various optimizers (\citet{optimizer}), including Adam, Stochastic Gradient Descent (SGD), and Adadelta, were initially tested on a small subset of samples.
-Based on the training-validation loss curves, the Adam optimizer was selected, and all results in this work were obtained using it.
+The implementation was carried out using the Python programming language 3.0 \citep{Python} and TensorFlow library 2.0 \citep{Tensorflow}, with computational resources provided by a Tesla GPU with 32 GB of memory.
+The signals were transformed into time–frequency representations using the Continuous Wavelet Transform (CWT) \citep{cwt}, which is derived from the Fourier transform.
+Figure \ref{fig:cwt} illustrates the resulting spectrograms for the X, Y, and Z acceleration axes during an underbody damage event.
+The colour intensity represents the signal energy across different time and scale bins, where high-energy regions correspond to transient impact responses.
+This visualisation highlights how wavelet-based analysis reveals structural anomalies that may not be evident in raw time-domain signals.
+Various optimisers \citep{optimizer}, including Adam, Stochastic Gradient Descent (SGD), and Adadelta, were initially tested on a small subset of samples.
+Based on the training-validation loss curves, the Adam optimiser was selected, and all results in this work were obtained using it.
 The model was trained for 200 epochs, with checkpoints saving the model exhibiting the minimum validation loss.
 The checkpointed model was then loaded for predictions on the test data.
-A learning rate (\citet{learningrate}) of 10\textsuperscript{-3} was used for this study.
+A learning rate \citep{learningrate} of 10\textsuperscript{-3} was used for this study.
 The autoencoder architecture consisted of three layers with 256, 128, and 64 neurons, respectively.
-Each layer included a convolutional layer, pooling, followed by batch normalization and an activation function.
-Model hyperparameters, including fusion depth and network layer configurations, were optimized through a manual grid search.
-The tuning process focused on minimizing training and validation loss, helping to ensure stable convergence and improved generalization performance.
+Each layer included a convolutional layer, pooling, followed by batch normalisation and an activation function.
+Model hyperparameters, including fusion depth and network layer configurations, were optimised through a manual grid search.
+The tuning process focused on minimising training and validation loss, helping to ensure stable convergence and improved generalization performance.
 Different loss functions, as described in Section \ref{sec:loss}, were evaluated on validation data for a single mono-architecture.
-Figure \ref{fig:maa3_architecture} illustrates the detailed architecture of the multi-modal model MAA3 for reproducibility.
-It consists of two separate encoders—one for acceleration and one for audio—that are concatenated to form a shared representation, enabling cross-modality feature fusion.
-We use the ROC-AUC curve as the evaluation metric.
+We used the ROC-AUC curve as the evaluation metric.
 Since our data is highly imbalanced, it was important to choose an appropriate metric.
 The ROC-AUC curve plots the True Positive Rate (TPR) against the False Positive Rate (FPR) across different thresholds, allowing us to assess the model's discriminative power.
 AUC is particularly well-suited for anomaly detection because it handles imbalanced data effectively and is threshold-independent, meaning it does not rely on a specific decision threshold.
 Instead, it evaluates the model's ability to rank anomalies correctly.
-While other metrics, such as Balanced Accuracy (\citet{balanced}), also address class imbalance, AUC's ranking capability i.e., ranking data points from "most likely to be anomalous" to "least likely" is more critical for anomaly detection than exact classification and may help us in extension of this work.
+While other metrics, such as Balanced Accuracy \citep{balanced}, also address class imbalance, AUC's ranking capability, i.e., ranking data points from \textit{most likely to be anomalous} to \textit{least likely}, is more critical for anomaly detection than exact classification and may support further extensions of this work.